Slender Man: Development (2009–2013)

-Waukesha stabbing
+Waukesha stabbing (2014)

-On May 31, 2014, two 12-year-old girls in Waukesha, Wisconsin held down and stabbed a 12-year-old classmate 19 times.
+On 31 May 2014, two 12-year-old girls in Waukesha, Wisconsin held down and stabbed a 12-year-old classmate 19 times.
 When questioned later by authorities, they reportedly claimed that they wished to commit a murder as a first step to becoming proxies for the Slender Man, having read about it online.
 They also stated that they were afraid that Slender Man would kill their families if they did not commit the murder.
 After the perpetrators left the scene, the victim crawled out of the woods to a roadway.
 A passing cyclist alerted authorities, and the victim survived the attack.
-Both attackers have been diagnosed with mental illnesses but have also been charged as adults and are each facing up to 65 years in prison.
-One of the girls reportedly said Slender Man watches her, can read minds and could teleport.
+Both attackers were diagnosed with mental illnesses but were charged as adults and faced up to 65 years in prison.
+One of the girls reportedly said Slender Man watches her, could read minds and could teleport.

 Experts testified in court that she also said she conversed with Lord Voldemort and one of the Teenage Mutant Ninja Turtles.
-On August 1, 2014, she was found incompetent to stand trial and her prosecution was suspended until her condition improved.
-On November 12, 2014, a doctor judged that her condition had improved enough for her to stand trial, and on December 19, 2014, the judge ruled that both girls were competent to stand trial.
+On 1 August 2014, she was found incompetent to stand trial and her prosecution was suspended until her condition improved.
+On 19 December 2014, the judge ruled that both girls were competent to stand trial.
 In August 2015, the presiding judge ruled that the girls would be tried as adults.
 They were tried separately.
-On August 21, 2017, one of the girls, now 15, pleaded guilty to being a party to attempted second-degree homicide, but claimed she was not responsible for her actions on grounds of insanity.
+On 21 August 2017, one of the girls, now 15, pleaded guilty to being a party to attempted second-degree homicide, but claimed she was not responsible for her actions on grounds of insanity.
 Although prosecutors alleged that she knew what she was doing was wrong, the jury determined that she was mentally ill during the attack.
-She will spend at least three years in a mental hospital.
-On December 21, Waukesha County Circuit Judge Michael Bohren sentenced Weier, then 16 years old, to be hospitalized for 25 years from the date of the crime, which would keep her institutionalized until age 37.
+On 21 December, Waukesha County Circuit Judge Michael Bohren sentenced Anissa Weier, then 16 years old, to be hospitalized for 25 years from the date of the crime, which would keep her institutionalized until age 37.

-In a statement to the media on June 4, 2014, Eric Knudsen said, "I am deeply saddened by the tragedy in Wisconsin and my heart goes out to the families of those affected by this terrible act."
+In a statement to the media on 4 June 2014, Eric Knudsen said: "I am deeply saddened by the tragedy in Wisconsin and my heart goes out to the families of those affected by this terrible act."
 He stated he would not be giving interviews on the matter.

-On September 25, 2017, it was reported that Morgan Geyser, then 15, had agreed to plead guilty to attempting to commit first-degree homicide in an arrangement that would allow her to avoid jail time.
-On February 1, 2018, the Associated Press reported that Geyser had been sentenced to 40 years in the Wisconsin mental hospital, the maximum sentence allowed.
+On 25 September 2017, it was reported that Morgan Geyser, then 15, had agreed to plead guilty to attempting to commit first-degree homicide in an arrangement that would allow her to avoid jail time.
+On 1 February 2018, the Associated Press reported that Geyser had been sentenced to 40 years in the Wisconsin mental hospital, the maximum sentence allowed.